ITIF Logo

 The RPA is a key vehicle for protecting competitors because it prohibits large and more efficient firms from receiving discounts from sellers if smaller firms cannot receive the exact same discount.

 Although unlikely to occur in a Republican administration, neo-Brandeisians will likely become adamant about bringing back enforcement of the Robinson-Patman Act (RPA) as soon as they are put into office again.
-As seen, current FTC Chair Lina Khan and commissioner Alvaro Bedoya have been explicit that they intend to initiate actions under this law.[3]
+Current FTC Chair Lina Khan and commissioner Alvaro Bedoya have been explicit that they intend to initiate actions under this law.[3]
 This is partly because, as the neo-Brandeisian American Economic Liberties Project (AELP) has asserted, the “Robinson-Patman Act create[s] … a level playing field for businesses of all sizes.”[4]
 In the neo-Brandeisians’ view, the RPA is a key vehicle for protecting competitors because it prohibits large and more efficient firms from receiving discounts from sellers if smaller firms cannot receive the exact same discount.
 In other words, the RPA protects small competitors from the competitive process when they have to face larger, more efficient firms that can benefit consumers with lower prices.
 As such, like many other laws that focus on protecting competitors rather than consumers and competition, the RPA has grave consequences for the economy, consumers, and ultimately even the small businesses it is trying to protect.

 Policymakers should repeal the RPA to ensure that neo-Brandeisians cannot revive the legislation in the future.